Vicia faba: Colombia

-Fava beans (Colombia: Haba(s)) are a common food in most regions of Colombia, mostly in Bogota and Boyacá.
+Broad beans (Colombia: Haba(s)) are a common food in most regions of Colombia, mostly in Bogota and Boyacá.

 Ecuador

-Steamed fava beans (known as habitas) with cheese are common in the cold-weather regions of Ecuador, especially around the Andes mountains and surroundings of Ambato.
+Steamed broad beans (known as habitas) with cheese is common in the cold-weather regions of Ecuador, especially around the Andes mountains and surroundings of Ambato.

 Egypt

-Fava beans (Egyptian Masri: fūl [fuːl]) are a common staple food in the Egyptian diet, eaten by rich and poor alike.
-Egyptians eat fava beans in various ways: they may be shelled and then dried, or bought dried and then cooked in water on very low heat for several hours.
+Broad beans (Egyptian Masri: fūl [fuːl]) are a common staple food in the Egyptian diet, eaten by rich and poor alike.
+Egyptians eat broad beans in various ways: they may be shelled and then dried, or bought dried and then cooked in water on very low heat for several hours.
 They are the primary ingredient in Egyptian-style falafel (unlike the Levantine style, where the primary ingredient is chickpeas).
 The most popular way of preparing them in Egypt is by taking the cooked and partially mashed beans and adding oil, salt, and cumin to them.
 The dish, known as ful medames, is traditionally eaten with bread (generally at breakfast) and is considered one of Egypt's national dishes.

 Ethiopia

 Broad beans (baqella) are one of the most popular legumes in Ethiopia.
 They are tightly coupled with every aspect of Ethiopian life.
 They are mainly used as an alternative to peas to prepare a flour called shiro, which is used to make shiro wot (a stew used widely in Ethiopian dishes).
 During the fasting period in the Ethiopian Orthodox Church tradition called Tsome Filliseta, Tsome arbeå, Tsome Tahsas, and Tsome Hawaria (which are in August, end of February, April, mid-November, beginning of January, and June–July), two uncooked spicy vegetable dishes are made using broad beans.
 The first is hilibet, a thin, white paste of broad bean flour mixed with pieces of onion, green pepper, garlic, and other spices.
 The second is siljo, a fermented, sour, spicy thin yellow paste of broad bean flour.
 Both are served with other stews and injera (a pancake-like bread) during lunch and dinner.

 Baqella nifro (boiled broad beans) are eaten as a snack during some holidays and during a time of mourning.
 This tradition goes well into religious holidays, too.
 On the Thursday before Good Friday (in the Ethiopian Orthodox Church tradition, tselote hamus (the Prayer of Thursday)), people eat a different kind of nifro called gulban.
-Gulban is made of peeled, half beans collected and well-cooked with other grains such as wheat, peas, and chickpeas.
-This is done to mourn the crucifixion of Jesus Christ.
+Gulban is made of peeled half-beans collected and well-cooked with other grains such as wheat, peas, and chickpeas.

-Boq'ullit (boiled, salted broad bean embryo) is one of the favorite snacks in the evening, the common story-telling time in north and central Ethiopia.
-It is particularly a favorite for the story-teller (usually a society elder), as it is delicious, and easy to chew and swallow.